Frequently Asked Questions

 No, you need to “cross your licence over” to an Australian Licence, you can contact Workplace Health and Safety Queensland 1300 655 986 to see if you qualify for an automatic transfer.
 However, in our experience Licences that can be swapped straight over are in the minority.
-Most overseas Forklift Licence holders have to undertake some gap training and re-certification.
+Most overseas High Risk Licence holders have to undertake some gap training and re-certification.
 If your Licence is a current and you have recent experience, you may qualify for a 1 day RPL gap training course.
 If your Licence is over 5 -6 years old and it is a while since you have used a machine, you will need to undertake and obtain a new licence.

 It is a Qld issued licence recognised nationally – renewable every 5 years.

-You will also need a high risk work licence.
-Plus an operator needs a the relevant machinery Licence (competency card) PLUS the right class of “vehicle” licence.
+You will need a high risk work licence.
+Plus the operator needs the relevant machinery Licence (competency card) PLUS the right class of “vehicle” licence.

 You will also need a current driving licence (for the class of car is fine).